COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Considerations

-- Very deep sinkage may not be ideal for all sleepers, especially back or stomach sleepers
+- Deep sinkage may not be ideal for all back and stomach sleepers

 Our Verdict

-The Bear Elite Hybrid is a 14″ hybrid mattress has a 2.0″ quilted cover, with memory foam, poly foam, and a pocketed coil base.
-It has outstanding cooling performance as is, but also has the option to upgrade to an advanced cooling cover.
+The Bear Elite Hybrid is a 14.00″ hybrid mattress made of memory foam, poly foam, and a pocketed coil support base.
+It has a plush pillow top cover and is designed as a luxury hybrid within the Bear collection.

 Type: Hybrid